Last Updated on

-The majestic beauty of the state of Colorado served as the inspiration to this classic American hymn.
 The Centennial State is so rich in natural beauty and diversity that it just begs for you to get outdoors and explore all it has to offer.
-No matter what season of the year you visit Colorado, you are sure to find an amazing adventure.
-Check out these top 10 things for families to do in Colorado.
+No matter what season of the year you visit, you are sure to find amazingly fun things to do in Colorado with kids.

 9. Follow Ancient Footprints Back in Time

 Mesa Verde National Park is in the southwest corner of Colorado.
 It is home to the remains of Colorado’s oldest inhabitants, the Pueblos.
 The park offers easy, short hikes to ancient ruins.
 There are also longer guided tours to some amazing must-see cliff dwellings from 1500 years ago!
 Active families can climb ladders, crawl through tunnels, and physically get into the cliff palaces.
 Be sure to check out our full guide on all the best things to do in Mesa Verde National Park with kids.

 Nearby, visit Hovenweep National Monument to explore six ruins during a 1 ½ hour, peaceful and easy walking tour for all ages and stages.

 The Canyons of the Ancients, which boast the largest density of known archaeological finds in the nation, is easily accessed from the Anasazi Heritage Center, a federal museum and ruins site (and a good spot to use restrooms and enjoy the picnic grounds!)